oneminch/Notes/React.md

     );
 }
 ```
 ## Hooks

-- Hooks are only called inside component functions or custom hooks at the top level.
+- Hooks can only be called inside component functions or custom hooks at the top level.
 ### `useState`

 ```jsx